Runner’s Knee Explained: Symptoms, Causes, And Treatment

 Runner’s knee is an umbrella term that describes several conditions that cause pain around the patellar tendon.
 The sports medicine term is referred to as Patellofemoral Pain Syndrome (PFPS).

-• What Is Runner’s Knee?
+What Is Runner’s Knee?

 Runner’s knee is often characterized by a gradual onset of dull to moderate pain at the front of the knee, especially during physical activity.
-However, it can also appear around or on the backside of the patella.
+However, it can also appear around or on the backside of the knee.

 As the name suggests, running is often a primary cause of injury.
-However, any activity that repeatedly loads the soft tissues of the patellofemoral joint while the knee is flexed can cause the disorder.
+However, any activity that repeatedly loads the soft tissues of the patellofemoral joint while the knee is flexed can cause the injury.

 knee showing tendons bones and muscles